 Tech Support Services and Computing Help

-Students can receive 24/7 help with computing and communications.
+Students can receive 24/7 help with computing.

 - Help Desk.
 The UVA Help Desk provides students with free troubleshooting for UVA-related IT questions.
 Students can reach the Help Desk for tech support anytime — 24 hours a day, seven days a week, 365 days a year — by email, chat, or phone (call 434.924.
 HELP or toll-free at 866.469.4866).
 While ITS does not provide hardware repair services, the Help Desk can assess whether a problem is hardware-related.
 Local repair services are available through Cavalier Computers and other vendors.